Three ways to cover a graph

-It is straightforward to check that $\varphi$ is cover of $H\cup \{w\}$ w.r.t. $\mathcal{I}$, and that $\varphi$ satisfies the invariants above.
-Note that since $\tilde{G}$ is a \emph{simple} $k$-tree, the clique $C$ is no longer stackable and hence~\ref{enum:clique} need not be satisfied in $H\cup \{w\}$.
-Finally, every stackable clique in $H$ different from $C$ was not affected by the above procedure, which completes the proof. \end{proof}
+It is straightforward to check that we obtain a $\mathcal{I}$-cover of $H'\cup \{w\}$ and that the invariants above are satisfied.
+Note that since $\tilde{H}$ is a {simple} $s$-tree, the clique $C$ is no longer stackable and hence condition~\ref{enum:clique} of the invariant need not be satisfied in $H'\cup \{w\}$.
+Finally, every stackable clique in $H'$ different from $C$ was not affected by the above procedure, which completes the proof. \end{proof}

 We can prove three lower bounds for covering numbers.